 - Cumin and lime slaw (shredded cabbage, mayonnaise, sour cream, cumin, lime, kosher salt).

-- Blackened spice seasoning (chili powder, paprika, kosher salt, cayenne pepper).
+- Blackened spice seasoning (this is a seasoning blend of chili powder, paprika, kosher salt, and cayenne pepper).

 - Limes or lemons for serving.
 I love a fresh squeeze of lemon or lime on my fish tacos.
 This is optional.

-Making these blackened tuna steaks take no time at all.
-You just want to make sure you have a nice hot pan to give a good sear to the tuna.
+Making these blackened tuna steaks takes no time at all.
 Tuna does not need long to cook.

-This blackened tuna recipe uses a creamy coleslaw in place of a sauce with the tuna.
-If you prefer a sauce instead of the coleslaw, here are some suggestions for sauce that goes well with blackened tuna.
+This blackened tuna recipe uses creamy coleslaw in place of a sauce with the tuna.
+If you prefer a sauce, here are some suggestions:

 - Creamy sriracha sauce.
 This sauce will add a little more heat to the blackened tuna but it is really delicious and creamy.